 Across markets, legislators are tightening their regulations on the crypto industry.
 In June 2021, the US government agency FinCEN announced that crypto was an AML/CFT priority as part of its efforts to counter corruption, cybercrime, and terrorism, and fraud.
-By last month, FinCEN had issued a total of $2.5 billion fines on crypto companies since Bitcoin was introduced.
-That means that crypto platforms will need to need to implement Know Your Customer (KYC) processes to stay ahead of regulations and fines.
+By last month, FinCEN had issued a total of $2.5 billion fines to crypto companies since Bitcoin was introduced.
+That means crypto platforms will need to need to implement Know Your Customer (KYC) processes to stay ahead of regulations and fines.
 This goes to show how imperative crypto KYC has become.

-Implementing crypto KYC procedures and processes for financial businesses helps them become compliant and avoid fines, and can build trust with end users and investors who may be shaken by fraud.
+Implementing crypto KYC procedures and processes for financial businesses helps them become compliant and avoid fines.
+It also helps build trust with end users and investors who may be shaken by fraud.
 Companies that implement solid KYC processes in line with international standards can also can stay ahead of the pack and expand their market reach as crypto grows more mainstream.
-Passbase client AVA Labs, for example, performed KYC for their Avalanche blockchain protocol ICO and raised $42 million within 4.5 hours of their public sale, with participants in over 100 countries.
+Passbase client, AVA Labs, for example, performed KYC for their Avalanche blockchain protocol ICO and raised $42 million within 4.5 hours of their public sale, with participants in over 100 countries.

-In this guide, we will walk you through what KYC is, how it is relevant for crypto businesses and what product teams need to know to implement it.
+In this guide, we will walk you through what KYC is, how relevant is crypto KYC and what product teams need to know to implement it.

 Traditional banks and obliged entities, such as gambling and insurance, are governed by a comprehensive set of global financial regulations to prevent money laundering and fraud.
 The Financial Action Task Force (FATF) sets international recommendations for AML regulations that member countries can design regulations around.